Langdon, North Dakota

 Langdon is a city in Cavalier County, North Dakota, United States.
 It is the county seat of Cavalier County.
 The population was 1,909 at the 2020 census.
-Langdon was designated as the county seat in 1884 and was incorporated in 1885.
+Langdon was designated as the county seat in 1884, was founded in 1885, and was incorporated on February 25, 1888.

 History

 A post office has been in operation in Langdon since 1886.
 The city was named for Robert Bruce Langdon, a politician and railroad official.

+On October 29, 1887, The Courier, an early Langdon newspaper, reported that Rosa Lake, Lemon, Olga, and Langdon were all vying for the position of county seat.
+Anecdotal stories tell of several settlers who succeeded in voting several times by simply changing their hats and coats.
+When all votes were tallied, it was found that Langdon had polled 301 votes, Olga 246, Rosa Lake 55, and Lemon 11.
+It was alleged that the Langdon precinct had cast 150 votes with a total of only 50 qualified voters.
+However, the county seat remained in Langdon.

 On Memorial Day (then called Decoration Day) 1909, a tornado struck on the prairie a mile to a mile and a half southeast of Langdon, then moved seven miles in a northwest direction.
 The tornado, locally dubbed The Vulcan, killed five people and injured 29.
+The Vulcan was part of an outbreak of tornadoes called the Decoration Day Massacre, the second deadliest tornado outbreak in North Dakota's recorded history, killing 12 people in Langdon and surrounding communities.

-Notably, Mrs. M.L.
+In Langdon, Mrs. M.L.
 Sullivan ran for safety but the tornado hit as she arrived at her cellar door.
 When the winds subsided, she was standing in the cellar with its broken doorknob in her hand.
 Katie Diamond was lifted above treetops and telephone poles, and then dropped in a yard, virtually unscathed.
 The tornado destroyed many barns, two elevators, the Great Northern water tank and several feet of railroad track.